 Despite the fact that Vancouver is a pretty green city complete with beaches and a massive park (Stanley Park), every now and again it’s nice to escape this and find somewhere even greener.
-Enter Bowen Island.
+Enter Bowen Island, BC and my guide to the best things to do on Bowen Island.

 Bowen Island is covered in forest and has tonnes of little coves just waiting to be explored.
-There are beaches, hikes, and trails and it’s a great place For several months of the year you can spot whales off the shore.
-It’s the ideal place to get away from city life and the best thing is it’s not even far away!
+There are beaches, hikes, and trails and it’s a great place.
+For several months of the year, you can spot whales off the shore and the island invites you to relax and slow down from city life.

-Despite the fact that the population of Bowen Island is relatively small at just over 3,000, there are plenty of things to do on the beautiful island of Bowen Island.
+Despite the fact the Bowen Island population is relatively small at just over 3,000, there are plenty of things to do in Bowen Island.

 Getting to Bowen Island from Vancouver is so easy.
-It’s just a short, 20 minute ferry on BC Ferries from Horseshoe Bay to Snug Cove.
-You can either either take your car or walk on.
+It’s just a short, 20-minute ferry with BC Ferries from Horseshoe Bay to Snug Cove where the Bowen Island ferry terminal is.
+You can either take your car, your bike, or go on as a foot passenger.

 Where to stay on Bowen Island

-You could also stay at one of these place on Airbnb.
+You could also stay at one of these Bowen Island cabin rentals on Airbnb.

 What to do on Bowen Island